awsdocs/iam-user-guide/doc_source/reference_policies_variables.md

 ## Specifying default values<a name="policy-vars-default-values"></a>

 When you add a variable to your policy, you can specify a default value for the variable\.
-For example, anonymous users will not populate the `${aws:userid}` variable\.
-You can set the default value to `anonymous` for those users\.
+If a variable is not present, AWS uses the default text that you provide\.

 To add a default value to a variable, surround the default value with single quotes \(`' '`\), and separate the variable text and the default value with a comma and space \(`, `\)\.

+For example, if a principal is tagged with `team=yellow`, they can access `ExampleCorp's` Amazon S3 bucket named `EXAMPLECORP-yellow`\.
+A policy with this resource allows team members to access their team bucket, but not those of other teams\.
+For users without team tags, it sets a default value of `company-wide` for the bucket name\.
+These users can access only the `EXAMPLECORP-company-wide` bucket where they can view broad information, such as instructions for joining a team\.

 ```
-Condition: StringEquals: "aws:Resource": "arn:aws:s3:::/bucket/${aws:userid, 'anonymous'}"
+"Resource":"arn:aws:s3:::EXAMPLECORP-${aws:PrincipalTag/team, 'company-wide'}"
 ```

 ## For more information<a name="policy-vars-formoreinfo"></a>